 What are Living Wills?

-Known officially as a Directive to Physicians, a living will states a person’s preferences for end-of-life care and care in extreme situations.
-In these circumstances, a patient may not be able to speak for themselves because they are too injured, and a family is often left with devastating choices — such as whether to keep a loved one on a ventilator or life support.
-A living will provides answers by stating an individual’s preferences clearly.
+Known officially as a Directive to Physicians, a living Will states a person’s preferences for end-of-life care and care in extreme situations.
+In these circumstances, a patient may not be able to speak for themselves because they are too injured.
+Tragedies often leave families with devastating choices such as whether to keep a loved one on a ventilator or life support.
+A living will provides answers by clearly stating an individual’s preferences.

 What Is a Declaration of Guardian for Self in the Event of Later Incapacity?

 - lists guardians, in order of priority, who can act as guardians for an estate or person;